CtrlK

 Trigger Term Quality

-Includes some relevant terms like 'searching the web', 'GitHub repos', 'implementation options', 'evaluating technologies', but misses common user phrases like 'compare libraries', 'find a package', 'look up documentation', 'tech stack', 'alternatives', or 'best practices'.
+Includes some relevant keywords like 'searching the web', 'GitHub repos', 'implementation options', 'evaluating technologies', but misses common user phrases like 'compare libraries', 'find a package', 'look up documentation', 'tech stack', 'alternatives', or 'best practices'.

 2 / 3